 Panna cotta (cooked cream) is a softly set pudding made of cream, sugar, and gelatin.
 There's a lot of variations; it can be a lighter and softer pudding by using milk or super rich and thick with heavy cream.
 Adapted panna cotta recipe and info from The Kitchn.

-To make the angled look, I just filled the glasses halfway with cream and precariously balanced the glasses in an empty egg carton in the fridge.
+To make the angled look, I just filled the glasses halfway with cream and precariously balanced the glasses in an empty egg carton in the fridge until set.
+Then I straighten it and add the remaining layer.

 - Let gelatin sit for a few minutes in liquid so it "blooms" — the gelatin grains swell and absorb liquid.